 It took me a while to discover this feature, but it’s definitely a bit plus for me.

-We all know a few stocks or cryptocurrencies by hard, right?
+We all know a few stocks or cryptocurrencies by heart, right?
 In TradingView, we can manually look for them, but ultimately we need a tool to filter through the thousands of assets out there based on our criteria.
 This is what screeners do.

 TradingView comes with 3 screeners: stocks, forex, and cryptocurrencies.
 The stock filter also allows us to choose ETFs on top of common and preferred stocks, which not all screeners do.